Academic publications

 Existing evidence from surveys and text analysis of social media suggests that women have more pro-environmental attitudes than men.
 However, there is little evidence of concrete gender differences in patterns of greenhouse gas emissions.
 Using UK data, this paper finds that, for singles, the emissions intensity of consumption is lower for women than men.
 Additionally, we estimate intra-household bargaining power for heterosexual working couples and find that greater female empowerment is associated with lower household emissions intensity.
 If the average household transitioned to gender-equal bargaining, emissions from household consumption would fall by 2.5%, a similar order of magnitude to switching to a vegetarian diet.
 Our findings suggest that policies aimed at increasing female bargaining power, for instance by narrowing gender pay gaps, may have the additional benefit of reducing household emissions.

 Parental Leave in the UK.
-Joint with Barbara Petrongolo and Monica Costa Dias.
+Joint with Barbara Petrongolo, Monica Costa Dias and Isabel Stockton.

 Reforming parental leave has the potential to drive profound change in the intra-household allocation of work and childcare responsibilities.
 This could unlock welfare improvements for households; narrow the gender pay gap; increase fertility rates in aging societies; and increase workforce participation in tight labour markets, unlocking macroeconomic growth.
 Using a novel UK tax dataset, this paper is the first to provide a detailed picture of parental leave in the UK.
-I partly observe and partly infer duration of parental leave, and pay over that period.
-Since I observe the universe of employees, I am also able to estimate firm-level parental leave policies.
+We partly observe and partly infer duration of parental leave, and pay over that period.
 It is common for employers to offer enhanced occupational pay topping up statutory pay, which is low in the UK.
-In this initial paper, I document patterns in the data and discuss policy implications.
-Follow-up work will involve structural estimation to quantitatively estimate the potential impact of policy counterfactuals.
+Since we observe the universe of employees, we are also able to estimate firm-level parental leave policies.

 Publications in competition policy

 Il Mercato Rilevante Nell'Era Digitale.
 Textbook chapter in Diritto Antitrust.
-Joint work with Roberto Alimonti.
+Joint with Roberto Alimonti.